Pimeko/Unity-Starter/README.md

 It allows easy percentage distribution across different values, based on weights.
 Its generic implementation allows **any type** for the returned value.

 ### How to use
-To begin, simply download the package and add it to your Unity Project.

 To create a new Distribution type, you must declare two empty classes :
 - the `distribution item`: must be serializable and inherit from DistributionItem\<**T**>